Hello and welcome to the PTA section.🏫✏️🚸

 The PTA would love to hear from people who are keen to help organise and run events.
 We know all too well how busy parents are, chauffeuring their offspring from one social engagement to another, but we are only asking for a few hours of your time every now and then.
 We would also love to hear your ideas.

-The best way to stay in touch is via our Facebook page - have a look and give us a like.
+We'll post our newsletters up here but the best way to stay in touch is via our Facebook page - have a look and give us a like.

 If you want to get on the mailing list or get in touch, email firstname.lastname@example.org